-We require fees to be automatically withdrawn weekly by checking or savings account or credit/debit card.
+We require fees to be automatically withdrawn.
+Payment can be set up with a checking or savings account or credit/debit card.
 Your payments will be processed on the Friday before the week of service.
 It is your responsibility to change your billing methods if your card expires.
-A full day of care will be \$52 for preschoolers, \$54 for toddlers, and \$56 for infants.
-Tuition will be charged for each tuition period, including holidays when the center is closed (New Year's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
+Tuition for the infant room is \$290 per week, Toddler room is \$260 per week and Preschool is \$248 per week.
+You will be charged for the following holidays when the center is closed (New Year's Day, Memorial Day, Independence Day, Easter, Labor Day, and Christmas.
 If the holiday falls on a Saturday, we will be closed on Friday.
-If the holiday falls on a Sunday, we will be closed on Monday.)
-Additional days that we will be closed include the day after Thanksgiving and we will be closed for Christmas Eve.
+If the holiday falls on a Sunday, we will be closed include the day after Thanksgiving and Christmas

+Eve.
 The center will also close during severe weather if the public school is closed.
+We are also closed the first Friday of March and the first Friday of August for staff development.
+Families are charged regular rates for these days.
 Our rates are subject to increase annually depending on the amount needed to meet financial obligations and increase staff wages.